Milwaukee Fall Colors Featured in

 Fall colors near Milwaukee

 Holy Hill Basilica in Hubertus is beautiful at any time of the year.
 But autumn is a special time when everything looks immersed in colors.
-The basilica is surrounded by slopes covered with deciduous trees, at an altitude of 1,300 feet (396 m).
+The basilica is surrounded by slopes covered with deciduous trees, at an altitude of 1,300 ft (396 m).
 Visitors can climb a 178-step observation tower to enjoy a postcard-like view of Milwaukee.